thingsdb/ThingsDocs/v0/content/thingsdb-api/set_password.md

 ---
 title: "set_password"
-weight: 184
+weight: 185
 ---

-Change a users password.
+Change a user's password.
 This function can also be used to remove an existing password by using `nil` as the new password.

 Passwords must contain 1 to 128 printable characters.